Sleep Apnea Treatment in Dallas, TX

-Dr. Cory Nguyen at Beyond Dental and Implant Center can help diagnose TMJ and Sleep Apnea.
-Call us for more information or request an appointment online.
-We have 2 convenient locations to serve you in Dallas TX, and Fort Worth TX.
+Dr. Cory Nguyen DDS at Beyond Dental & Implant Center can help diagnose TMJ and Sleep Apnea.
+Contact us for more information or request an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Many people are not aware of the fact that they snore.
 It could take a nudge in the middle of the night from the significant other or a housemate telling you they can hear you from down the hall to alert you to this very common complaint.
 If nearly everyone snores, though, is there really an issue with it?
 Besides sleepless nights for both you and your roommate, there could be a significant underlying cause for snoring and Beyond Dental and Implant Center wants to warn you about it before it can become a serious problem.

 The loud and aggressive snarl that can be associated with snoring is, in reality, the sound of the airway being blocked.
 While you are sleeping, your body relaxes, and this is no different inside the mouth.
 The tongue and throat will also relax, and if it becomes too relaxed, it could partially block your airway.
 The snore is the reverberation of the soft tissues as you try to breathe in and exhale.
 The more difficult it is for you to inhale, the harder you may try to breathe which usually makes the next intake more forceful.
 As a result, this can make snoring quite loud.

 If an attempt to breathe fails, your body will usually wake you up so you can take a breath.
 It is, however, also one of the key indicators of a condition known as sleep apnea.
 If you have noticed you are waking up several times in the middle of the night gasping for air or have a constant headache accompanied by a sore throat and dry mouth, it may be a good time to give us a call so we can discuss the possibility of sleep apnea.